dasolari/platanus-challenge/Readme.md

 ```

 ### Inputs
-In the `main.rb` file you can change the starting inputs if you want to try running a bigger tournament or selecting from a bigger pool of Pokemons.
+In the `lib/inputs.rb` file you can change the starting inputs if you want to try running a bigger tournament or selecting from a bigger pool of Pokemons.
+You can also change the game speed (reduce the number to increase game speed).

 ### Interface
 There is not really a user interface in this program, everything is shown through console prints.
 You will know the state of the tournament in every moment thanks to these console prints.
 To make them more user friendly and easier to distinguish, some statements were given certain colors, here is a list: